Mortgage Dollar Roll

 Massachusetts Institute of Technology (MIT) - Sloan School of Management

-Mortgage dollar roll is the most important trading strategy for investors to finance their positions in agency mortgage-backed securities (MBS).
-The "specialness" of dollar roll is the extent to which the implied dollar roll financing rates fall below prevailing market interest rates.
-This paper provides the first analysis of dollar roll specialness in agency MBS markets, using a large panel dataset from July 1998 to July 2013.
-We show that the dollar roll specialness increases in prepayment risks (proxied by primary mortgage rates and "burn-out effect") and decreases in MBS supply.
-The expected returns of agency MBS decrease in their dollar roll specialness.
-We find evidence that the Federal Reserve's large-scale asset purchase (LSAP) increases dollar roll specialness by pushing down mortgage rates, but not by reducing the effective supply of MBS.
+Mortgage dollar roll is the most important trading strategy for investors to finance agency mortgage-backed securities (MBS).
+A dollar roll contract allows the cash lender to receive one security as collateral and return a similar but different security later.
+The "specialness'' of dollar roll is the extent to which the implied financing rates fall below prevailing market interest rates.
+This paper provides the first analysis of the economics of dollar roll specialness, using a large panel data set from July 1998 to July 2013.
+We show that the dollar roll specialness increases in the redelivery risk associated with the cheapest-to-deliver option, and decreases in the liquidity of MBS.
+Moreover, the dollar roll specialness is negatively associated with expected returns on MBS.
+Finally, we find that the Federal Reserve's MBS purchases are associated with a higher redelivery-risk component of dollar roll specialness but a lower liquidity component.

 JEL Classification: G12, G18, G21, E58working papers series